-Microsoft CIFS or SMB, whichever name you prefer to call the protocol, mounting these shares onto a CentOS 7 server or desktop is possible.
+CentOS provides support for mounting Microsoft CIFS or SMB shares.
 Not just limited to shares hosted from Microsoft Windows, we can also mount shares from any network device that uses the SMB protocol.
 This includes just about any NAS device on the market.

 If you understand how to mount SMB shares on earlier versions of Red Hat Enterprise Linux or CentOS, the instructions are identical.